What Is Happiness, And What Does It Mean?

 Happiness sounds like a simple concept, but the more you think about it, the more you realize just how complex it is.
 You may imagine being happy as always having a smile on your face, but then you realize how unnatural that would feel.
 What is happiness?
 Is it just a feeling of contentment, or is it something more?
 Humanity has struggled with this question since the dawn of man.
 In this article, we will look at the definition of happiness, explain to you how you can be happier, and look at other factors that can contribute to the connection between health and happiness.
 Let's dive in, shall we?

 What Is Happiness?

 Happiness is a term that is quite vague the more you start to think about it, and there are many ways for one to measure their happiness.
 The basic definition is a sense of well-being and contentment with the world.
-To define what happiness is we have to define the terms that have been associated with happiness.
+To define happiness, we have to define the terms that have been associated with happiness.

 Well-being is a term you may have heard, but you may not have a complete understanding of what it entails.
 It's basically how comfortable you are with life.
 Those who experience well-being are happy, healthy, and are generally satisfied with the way their life is going.
 Different people will have different levels of well-being.
 You can have well-being but still not be satisfied with everything that life has to offer you.

 Those who are flourishing have positive psychological functions.
 There may be a occasional mental health concern, but their overall mental capabilities are in good shape.
 Flourishing also means that your social health is thriving, which means that you have a number of healthy relationships, be it with your friends, family, or spouse/partner.
 You may get into an argument or two on occasion, but for the most part, your relationship is positive.